 This includes a cover letter, in which you explain why you are interested in our programme, what drives you and makes you unique.
 Your curriculum vitae should focus on your school and professional career, your studies and language skills.

-We suggest uploading the papers in three separate documents:
+We suggest uploading the papers in one single document.

 - Curriculum vitae